Recent Developments

 Constitutional amendments that restructure the National Council of Citizen Participation and Social Control entered into force on February 14, 2018.
 They are available in the Suplemento Registro Oficial No. 180 of February 14, 2018.

-On August 1, 2018, the Constitutional Court declared unconstitutional the National Assembly’s February 2015 constitutional amendments .
-As a result, the press is no longer considered as a “public service” but as a “right of the population.”
+On August 1, 2018, the Constitutional Court declared unconstitutional the National Assembly’s February 2015 constitutional amendments.
+As a result, the press is no longer considered a “public service” but rather a “right of the population.”

 NATIONAL LAWS, POLICIES, AND REGULATIONS